CLARIAH/wp6-missieven/README.md

 # Status

+*   2022-09-08 a tutorial notebook is added to show how to use the named entities detected by the algorithm of Sophie.
 *   2022-05-04 version 1.0: Additional volumes: Volume 14, bands (i) and (ii) have been added.
     The earlier corrections by Sophie have not been re-applied, but the conversion has been improved so that they are not needed anymore.